top of page

 See also: canes & crutches, mobility carts, preferential placement, shower chairs

-Medication: Campers may access their PRN medications upon request.
+Medication: Campers and staff in training may access their PRN medications upon request.
+Medication passing from nurse to camper occurs at all meal-times and bedtime as indicated by medication instructions/camper health forms.
 Common over-the-counter medications are available according to caregiver approval, including pain relief.
 Staff are able to access their own medications at their discretion and may self-administer.
+Staff must store most medications in the nurse’s station (exceptions may be made, e.g., epi-pens).

 Menu Modifications: most dietary needs can be accommodated as requested, but must be communicated well in advance of camp to ensure proper purchasing of food.
 Alternative or modified meals are provided in these cases.
 Meals generally consist of a main option, supplemented by special meals such as vegetarian options (as informed by dietary requests), as well as a common safe food such as buttered noodles.
-Gluten-free and other allergy friendly foods are kept separate to avoid cross-contamination.
 In cases of a very limited diet, staff or campers may request permission to bring a selection of foods from home, to be stored in our kitchen.
+Please see our complete Allergy & Food Preparation Policy here.

 Mobility Carts: golf carts used for the transportation of staff & campers with mobility restrictions.
-Available upon request throughout the day.
+Available upon request throughout the day for campers approved for this accommodation.
 Cart drivers make rounds during transition periods (e.g., release from an activity to the next block).
 Wait times vary based on time of day and amount of pick-ups, but are generally anywhere between 2 to 15 minutes.
-Please note that wheelchair accessibility is very limited on camp terrain and carts are generally only able to transport folding walkers and wheelchairs.
+Please note that wheelchair accessibility is very limited on camp terrain and carts are generally only able to transport folding walkers and canes.

 See also: canes & crutches, joint braces, preferential placement, shower chairs